N. On How to Pursue Dispositional Change and Perfection by God

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

-523. When people set foot on the path to perfection, it becomes possible for their old dispositions to change.
+523. When people set foot on the path to perfection, their old dispositions are capable of change.
 Further, their lives continue to grow, and they gradually enter more deeply into the truth.
 They are able to loathe the world and all those who do not pursue the truth.
-They especially loathe themselves, but more than that, they clearly know themselves.
-They are willing to live by the truth and they make it their goal to pursue the truth.
-They are unwilling to live within the thoughts generated by their own brains, and they feel loathing for man’s self-righteousness, haughtiness, and self-conceit.
-They speak with a strong sense of propriety, handle things with discernment and wisdom, and are loyal and obedient to God.
-If they experience an instance of chastisement and judgment, not only do they not become passive or weak, but they are grateful for this chastisement and judgment from God.
+In particular, they not only loathe themselves, but more than that, they clearly know themselves.
+They are willing to live by the truth, they make it their goal to pursue the truth, and they are unwilling to live within the thoughts of their own minds.
+They feel loathing for man’s self-righteousness, haughtiness, and conceit, they speak with a strong sense of propriety, have discernment and wisdom when encountering things, and are loyal and submissive to God.
+If they experience an instance of chastisement and judgment, not only do they not become negative or weak, but they are grateful for this chastisement and judgment from God.
 They believe that they cannot be without God’s chastisement and judgment, that it protects them.
-They do not pursue a faith of peace and joy and of seeking bread to satisfy hunger.
-Neither do they pursue fleeting fleshly enjoyments.
+They do not pursue a faith of peace and joy and of seeking to eat their fill of loaves.
+Neither do they pursue temporary fleshly enjoyments.
 This is what occurs in those who are perfected.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-The Inside Truth of the Work of Conquest (4)
+The Real Story of the Work of Conquest (4)

-524. If one can satisfy God while fulfilling one’s duty, is principled in one’s words and actions, and can enter truth reality in every aspect of the truth, then one is a person who is perfected by God.
-It can be said that the work and the words of God have been completely effective for such people, that God’s words have become their life, they have obtained the truth, and they are able to live in accordance with God’s words.
+524. If one can satisfy God while doing one’s duty, is principled in their words and actions, and enter the reality of all aspects of the truth, then they are a person who is perfected by God.
+It can be said that the work and words of God have completely achieved their effect on them, that God’s words have become their life, they have obtained the truth, and that they are able to live in accordance with God’s words.
 After this, the nature of their flesh—that is, the very foundation of their original existence—will shake apart and collapse.
-After people possess God’s words as their life, they will become new people.
-If the words of God become their life, if the vision of God’s work, His requirements of humanity, His revelations to humans, and the standards for a true life that God requires them to meet become their life, if they live according to these words and truths, then they are perfected by the words of God.
-Such people are reborn, and have become new people through God’s words.
-This is the path by which Peter pursued the truth; it was the path of being perfected, perfected by God’s words, and gaining life from the words of God.
-The truth expressed by God became his life, and only then did he become a person who obtained the truth.
+Only after people possess God’s words as their life will they become new people.
+If the words of God become people’s lives, if the vision of God’s work, His exposure and requirements of humanity, and the standards for human life that God requires people to meet become their life, if people live according to these words and truths, then they are perfected by the words of God.
+Such people are reborn and have become new people through God’s words.
+This is the path by which Peter pursued the truth.
+This is the path of being perfected.
+Peter was perfected by God’s words, he gained life from the words of God, the truth expressed by God became his life, and he became a person who obtained the truth.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 How to Walk the Path of Peter